-CEP 5998 COUNSELING INTERNSHIP (600 clinical hours for 12 credits) - This course consists of counseling in a setting, which includes performance of the full range of mental health services.
+CEPY 5998 COUNSELING INTERNSHIP (600 clinical hours for 12 credits) - This course consists of counseling in a setting, which includes performance of the full range of mental health services.
 The internship is supervised by a site-based licensed mental health professional and by a CMHC Program faculty member (one and one-half hours per week group supervision).
 Students are assessed by both a site supervisor and a faculty supervisor on campus to determine if sufficient competency development has occurred to allow the student to graduate and progress to postgraduate supervised practice.
 The 12-credit internship involves a minimum of 240 direct client contact hours.
 Total time on internship is a minimum of 600 hours.
 Students are encouraged to enroll in a minimum of 6 hours per semester (20 hours per week on site), or all 12 hours during one semester (40 hours per week on site).
 Students are placed in settings that are congruent with their career goals.
 Liability insurance requirements apply, and a background check with fingerprinting may be required by some sites (approximately \$55).
 A minimum of one hour per week of individual supervision, 1.5 hours per week of group supervision, 240 direct client contact hours while providing counseling services, and an overall total of 600 hours are required.
+While rare, paid internships are possible, however, students are not permitted to complete their internship at their current place of employment.